Easy Clean up Handprint Butterfly Craft

 • jumbo craft stick (optional, see instructions below)

-1. Gather all of your supplies.
-We recently stocked up on these Wet-Nap® Cleansing Wipes at Walmart because they make craft clean up super duper easy.
+Gather all of your supplies.
+Cleaning wipes make craft clean up super duper easy.
 Now I keep them on the craft table for every craft we make because you never know when an unexpected mess will happen.

-3. Once you are finished making two handprints grab a Wet-Nap® for your child and wipe off that paint.
+Once you are finished making two handprints grab a cleaning wipe for your child and wipe off that paint.
 My daughter is old enough to do this step herself but toddlers and babies will need some assistance.
-Throw the Wet-Nap® away.

-4. Now, apply paint to your child’s other hand and have them make two handprints with it just like you did the other hand.
-When finished use another Wet-Nap® to wipe off the paint and set your handprints aside to dry.
+Now, apply paint to your child’s other hand and have them make two handprints with it just like you did the other hand.
+When finished use another wipe to remove the paint and set your handprints aside to dry.

 Now look…hands are all clean!
 The best part is we didn’t have to get paint all over the sink or get paint on any walls or floor on our walk to the sink.
 So easy peasy right?!
 One of my favorite things about Wet-Nap® Cleansing Wipes is that they are safe on both the hands and face.
 My kids have sensitive skin and are prone to eczema so I love that they are gentle on the skin yet strong enough to deal with a super mess.
 They also have moisturizing with aloe so I don’t have to worry about them drying out my kids’ skin.